• Home

 • Twitter

 Learn how to make Elderberry Syrup at home!
-Our elderberry syrup recipe is made with dried elderberries and raw honey to help boost your immune system against the common cold and flu.
-(1)elderberry syrup recipe in a glass mason jar with spoon
+Our elderberry syrup recipe is made with dried elderberries and raw honey or maple syrup for vegan elderberry syrup to help boost your immune system against the common cold and flu.
+(1) elderberry syrup recipe in a glass mason jar with spoon

 There are many recipes out there and many products as well, from elderberry gummies, elderberry cough drops, and of course elderberry syrup.